kawin048/CLOUD_TASK1/README.md

 CMD ["node", "index.js"]

 ```
-2.Build the Docker Image:
+2. Build the Docker Image:

 ```bash
 docker build -t My-Todo-App .
 ```
-3.Run the Docker Container:
+3. Run the Docker Container:
 ```bash
 docker run -d -p 8080:80 My-Todo-App

 ```
 4. Access the Application:
 - Open a browser and go to http://localhost:8080 to see the application.

 # App Deployment to Cloud Run on Google Cloud

-1.Connect to Google Cloud from local using Cloudsdk.
+1. Connect to Google Cloud from local machine using Cloudsdk.
-2.Execute the command to connect to Google cloud and Project :
+2.Set up the Google Cloud project and region :
 ```bash
 gcloud auth login
 gcloud config set project <your-project-id>